bryant1410/surfiki-refine-elasticsearch/README.md

 	$ sudo passwd root

 Create a crontab file for root user (Since this is assuming a fresh ubuntu install, there is no crontab for root.
-We need to create one as Surfiki refine will look for it upon startup for job scheduling.
+We need to create one as Surfiki Refine will look for it upon startup for job scheduling.
 If you already have a root crontab file, then disregard.)

-	To Check if you have a contrab for root already existing:
+	To Check if you have a crontab for root already existing:

 	$ crontab -l
 	# If you are shown a list of entries then you have a crontab for root.
 Otherwise, continue below:

 	$ select-editor
-	# Select number 2 option -> nano
+	# Select number 2 option-> nano

 	$ crontab -e
-	# Enter: @yearly /ls -al
+	# Enter (on any line): @yearly /ls -al
 	# Save the file